 If you are working on increasing your self-discipline, but feel that you are not making progress, this website can help you.

-If you have read my book “Strengthen Your Willpower and Self Discipline” (the title has now changed to “Build Up a Strong Willpower”), but still need more guidance, advice or help, you can find the information here.
+If you have read my book “Build up Strong Willpower and Self Discipline”, but still need more guidance, advice or help, you can find the information in these articles.

-In my book, Build Up a Strong Willpower, I have provided all the necessary guidance, instructions and exercises to improve and strengthen your self-discipline.
+In my book, Build Up a Strong Willpower and Self Discipline, I have provided all the necessary guidance, instructions and exercises to improve and strengthen your self-discipline.

 Sometimes, people email me questions, and I always answer them.
 I also receive questions from people who read my articles on this topic on my website.